-This model takes one of my earlier apartment acquisition models, and layers in probability over nine variables – rent growth rate, other income growth rate, operating expense growth rate, capital expenditures growth rate, releasing costs growth rate, terminal cap rate, days vacant between leases, and renewal probability.
+This model takes one of my apartment acquisition models, and layers in probability over eight variables – rent growth rate, other income growth rate, operating expense growth rate, capital expenditures growth rate, releasing costs growth rate, terminal cap rate, days vacant between leases, and renewal probability.
 With the addition of probability, the model is capable of using Monte Carlo simulations to better assess the variability of the expected returns.
 Returns are tested on a net present value basis as well as on an unlevered internal rate of return basis over 10,000 simulations.

-Check out my post on How to Run Monte Carlo Simulations in Excel
+You might also find interesting: How to Run Monte Carlo Simulations in Excel

 I used Excel’s Data Table feature to run 10,000 simulations for net present value and 10,000 simulations for internal rate of return.
 The result is an analysis that gives a more complete picture of the expected risk and returns of a proposed investment compared to the deterministic method (single, best-guess assumptions) most prevalently used in real estate analysis today.